ktiOSz/ktiosz.github.io/README.md

 # ktiosz.github.io
-15yo. iOS, Nintendo and PS4 Hacker.
+15yo. iOS & PS4 Hacker.
 You can contact me on Twitter or on my gmail.

 You can get my links here: